codelearncreate/toolkit/src/collections/guides/device-handling.md

 category: doing
 description: "Device handling during a collaborative activity is crucial to ensure the safety of both the participants and the equipment being used. "
-metaImage: /assets/uploads/20220407_101842.jpg
+metaImage: /assets/uploads/20200219_125008.jpg
-metaImageAlt: iPad device with a protective case.
+metaImageAlt: Facilitator showing a robot to students
 overviewSection: Proper device handling during collaborative activities is essential for participant safety and equipment protection.
 Provide clear guidelines, demonstrate correct handling, and use child-friendly devices when